Men’s Style Guide 2019/20

 What I particularly adore about DAIR is that the brand’s fashion translates into all cultures and sizes, different silhouettes and materials for the purpose of emphasizing the beauty of equality and acceptance.
 You’ll find some amazing pieces with this brand and definitely stand out wearing them!

 Born in Milan and Venice in June 2013, this miscellaneous Prêt-à-Porter brand is on a constant outlook for new formal solutions.

-Plùs Que Ma Vìe aims to create a new collective imagination, characterized by minimalism, concept design, and clean lines.
+Plùs Que Ma Vìe, as seen at the Paris fashion week, aims to create a new collective imagination, characterized by minimalism, concept design, and clean lines

 Wearing Plùs Que Ma Vìe will feel like you’ve said goodbye to the stereotype of classic menswear and have embraced a whole new identity of original elegance, free of expressive boundaries.

 The Brand focuses on futurity, without neglecting sartorial elegance of classic apparel and the formalism of classic elegant wear.
 While it may sound a bit snobbish, the truth is that the brand targets customers in the age range of 25 to 40, who are “wealthy and belonging to the upper medium social class”.
 Oh well.

 Out of many collaborations and showings, I fell in love with the Oxymoron show at Serbia Fashion Week in April 2015, New Venice (the SS16 collection) at Spring Up Showroom in June 2015 and later in October 2015, at Ningbo Fashion Week.
 The brand sports some amazing, unsullied pieces that, despite the dominant colour being black, manage to retain a particular freshness about them.